 He and his team focus on assignments in the following areas:

-As a senior leader in Booz Allen’s Intelligence Analysis Functional Community, Lee builds and maintains geospatial and remote sensing capabilities across the firm.
+Lee previously served as a senior intelligence analysis leader, building and maintaining geospatial and remote sensing capabilities across the firm.

 Lee retired from the U.S. Army in 1997 after a 20-year officer career in the Corps of Engineers.
 His assignments included serving in command positions in combat engineer battalions, as an associate professor at the U.S. Military Academy at West Point, and as a staff officer for Army Geospatial Intelligence and the Defense Mapping Agency.